-During the year, a thorough review was undertaken by the Group of the recoverability of the loan including likely realisation methods.
+In the prior year, a thorough review was undertaken by the Group of the recoverability of the loan including likely realisation methods.
 This included consideration of legal advice, an independent valuation of the relevant land which acts as security for the loan and the commercial arrangements applicable to land holdings and development at Couran Cove.
-As a result of this review, the directors have assessed the fair value of the loan to be \$nil (2020: \$1.05 million) and an impairment charge of \$1.05 million was recorded for the year (2020: \$0.19 million).
+As a result of this review, which was updated in the current year, the directors assessed the fair value of the loan to be \$nil (2021: \$nil) and an impairment charge of \$1.05 million was recorded in the prior year.
 The Group intends to pursue its rights for collection of the loan receivable.